dmathijs/c-7.0-in-a-nutshell/chapters/Chapter 14/notes.md

 If a synchronization context is present, OnCompleted automatically captures it and posts the continuation to that context.
 This means that the continuation will execute in the main thread.
 Preventing this can be done using the ```.ConfigureAwait(false)```.
 If no synchronization context is present or you use ```.ConfigureAwait(false)```, the continuation will execute on the same thread as the antecedent, avoiding unnecessary overhead.

 Another way of attaching a continuation is by calling the tasks' ```ContinueWith``` method.
 ContinueWith will create a new task.
 Important is that you must deal directly with the AggregateException.
-Also, it is important to ad the ```TaskContinuationOptions.ExecuteSynchronously``` if you want to continue exectuion on the same thread.
+Also, it is important to add the ```TaskContinuationOptions.ExecuteSynchronously``` if you want to continue exectuion on the same thread.

 ### TaskCompletionSource